fetchai/genesis-fetchhub/dorado-1/8-software-upgrade-v0.14.1.md

 ## Upgrade procedure

-When blockchain reaches the target upgrade block height `14603003`, all nodes will halt - it is **\*expected\*** to have an error logged by the node, similar to:
+When blockchain reaches the target upgrade block height `16915020`, all nodes will halt - it is **\*expected\*** to have an error logged by the node, similar to:

 ```
-1:16PM ERR UPGRADE "v0.14.1" NEEDED at height: XXX: Fix for the ASA-2025-004 vulnerability in IBC module v0.14.1 (upgrade-info)
+11:27AM ERR UPGRADE "v0.14.1" NEEDED at height: 16915020: Fix for the ASA-2025-004 vulnerability in IBC module
-1:16PM ERR CONSENSUS FAILURE!!! err="UPGRADE \"v0.14.1\" NEEDED at height: XXX"
+11:27AM ERR CONSENSUS FAILURE!!! err="UPGRADE \"v0.14.1\" NEEDED at height: 16915020: Fix for the ASA-2025-004 vulnerability in IBC module"
 ```

 Once this happens, node operators can proceed with installation of the new `v0.14.1` version of the `fetchd` executable.